jspalluzzi/AtmViewer/README.md

       -- Displays Name and details of selected ATM or Branch --

-  2. The API response is mostly self-explanatory, but you can ignore any data that doesn't make sense (like languages).
+  2. The API response is mostly self-explanatory, but you can ignore any data that doesn't make sense.

-      -- Only used what was necessary for application --
+4. Extra:
+    -- Added unit tests to the AtmDeailsViewController class

 ## Dependanciess
 Alamofire - For the async API Calls